BrunoRNS/myPortfolio/README.md

 This is the source code for my personal portfolio, built with Django.
 It showcases my skills, projects, and contact information, and features a contact form that sends notifications via GitHub issues for me.

+> It is based on [developer portfolio - of hhhrrrttt222111](https://github.com/hhhrrrttt222111/developer-portfolio).
+This repository gives a more complete template, it was made to run in node.js but I have adapted it to run in django context.

 ## Features

 - **Modern Django Web App**: Built with Django 5, using best practices for security and performance.